MargKos/Unstable-PSO/README.md

 **[[1] Exploration of Particle Swarm OptimisationAlgorithm with Divergent Parameters]** submitted (2024) in Springer Nature, by Margarita Kostré, Nataša Djurdjevac Conrad Christof Schütte & Vikram Sunkara.

 In this paper we study the exploration and exploitation behaviour of PSO.
-We run several particle simulations and analyz various performance measures.
+We run several particle simulations and analyze them unsing various performance measures.
 Below are the steps and configuration details to guide you through the process.

 ## 1. Set Parameters in `Variable.py`
 Before running the simulations, configure the following parameters in the `Variable.py` file: